FinCEN Beneficial Ownership Reporting (2026)

 - Create an account or file as a guest

-- Enter beneficial owner information
+- Enter beneficial owner information for each 25%+ owner

-- Upload images of identification documents
+- Upload images of identification documents (passport, ID)

-- Submit and save your confirmation
+- Submit and download your confirmation receipt

 What is a FinCEN Identifier?